UstadMobile/door/README.md

 Limitations:
 * Because we are using expect/actual, no function body can be added (better to use extension functions).
+* No support for choosing entity constructors.
+Door requires and will always choose the no args constructor.

 ## Debugging
 Use Gradle in debug mode e.g.: